Firn Water Retention Intercomparison Project – RetMIP – Protocol

 Note: Other quantities needed to initialize the model (eg. grain size, firn conditions at greater depth etc.) are determined by the groups.
 Please document these initializations when you submit the results.

 The initialization data is found here (with sub-directories).

-The following quantities are saved as output every 3 hr and interpolated to a common vertical grid (top 20 m in 10 cm spacing) as daily averages:
+The following quantities are saved as output every 3 hr and interpolated to a common vertical grid (top 20 m in 10 cm spacing) as 3 hourly averages: